 Because we control the process, we know exactly what is and isn’t in our cultivated meat and where it comes from.
 There’s confidence in every bite.
-No antibiotics, no nitrates, no GMO.
+No antibiotics, no nitrates.
 Now that is satisfying.

 British technology can change the world

 Our story began at Oxford University, where our biotechnology